tcotav/proxyblock/README.md

 ## ProxyBlock

-ProxyBlock is a simple add-in for network proxies to keep a sliding-window count of hits and deny in the case of the limit being exceeded.
+ProxyBlock is a simple add-in for network proxies to keep a sliding-window count of hits and recommend a deny via a simple `ShouldBlock()` method in the case of the limit being exceeded.

 ###  Sliding Window